isomerpages/ura-mbsc2020/_events/2-celebrate-in-the-city.md

       <font color="orangered"><br>15 November 2019 - 26 December 2019</font>
       <font color="orangered"><br> Marina Bay Precinct </font>
       <br>
       <br>ChariTrees 2019 is organised by not-for-profit arts organisation and charity, The RICE Company Limited.
-ChariTrees celebrates Singapore’s community heroes and is also a fundraiser for The Business Times Budding Artists Fund and several-other charities.
+ChariTrees celebrates Singapore’s community heroes and is also a fundraiser for The Business Times Budding Artists Fund and several other charities.
       <br>
       <font color="orangered"><b><br><a href="https://www.therice.sg">Find out more</a></b></font>
       <br>